honeypieio/shrubcoop.org/content/news/we-have-a-swapshop.md

 title = "3 things we learned from our quarterly membership survey!
 (July 2019)"

 +++
-We care about our SHRUB community, which is why every three months the Monitoring and Evaluation group asks to hear your concerns, ideas and suggestions through our Quarterly Member Survey.
-This time we only get 10 responses (we can do better than that next time!) but they were priceless.

 #### **1. There are clear positive behavioral changes from being a member**.

 40% of you reported you throw away less food.